Peaky Blinders: Notorious members

 The most powerful member of the Peaky Blinders was a man known as Kevin Mooney.
 His real name was Thomas Gilbert, but he routinely changed his last name.

 Other prominent members of the gang were David Taylor, Earnest Haynes, Harry Fowles, and Stephen McNickle.
 Harry Fowles, known as "Baby-faced Harry", was arrested at age 19 for stealing a bicycle in October 1904.
-McNickle and Haynes were also arrested at the same time, for stealing a bicycle and home invasion, respectively.
-Each was held for one month for their crimes.
+McNickle and Haynes were arrested at the same time, for stealing a bicycle and home invasion, respectively.
+Each were held for one month for their crimes.
 West Midlands police records described the three arrested as "foul-mouthed young men who stalk the streets in drunken groups, insulting and mugging passers-by".
 Taylor was arrested at age 13 for carrying a loaded firearm.

 Many gang members later fought in the First World War.
 Henry Lightfoot, the first person to be named as a Peaky Blinder, joined the British Army three times in his life and participated in the Battle of the Somme in 1916.

-Notorious gangster Billy Kimber was also a former Peaky Blinder.
+Gangster Billy Kimber was a former Peaky Blinder.

 Weapons and fashion

 In addition to guns, the Peaky Blinders used an assortment of melee weapons, such as belt buckles, metal-tipped boots, fire irons, canes, and knives.
 In the case of George Eastwood, he was beaten by belt buckles.
 Percy Langridge used a knife to stab Police Constable Barker in June 1900.
 Firearms such as Webley revolvers were used, such as in the shooting and killing of a Summer Hill gang member by Peaky Blinder William Lacey in September 1905.

 Gang members frequently wore tailored clothing, which was uncommon for gangs of the time.
-Almost all members wore a flat cap and an overcoat.
+All members wore a flat cap and an overcoat.
 The Peaky Blinders wore tailored suits usually with bell-bottom trousers and button jackets.
 Wealthier members wore silk scarves and starched collars with metal tie buttons.
 Their distinctive dress was easily recognisable by city inhabitants, police, and rival gang members.
 The wives, girlfriends, and mistresses of the gang members were known for wearing lavish clothing.
 Pearls, silks, and colourful scarves were commonplace.

 Decline

-After nearly a decade of political control, their growing influence brought on the attention of a larger gang, the Birmingham Boys.
+After a decade of political control, their growing influence brought on the attention of a larger gang, the Birmingham Boys.
 The Peaky Blinders' expansion into racecourses led to violent backlash from the Birmingham Boys gang.
 Peaky Blinder families physically distanced themselves from Birmingham's centre into the countryside.
-With the Blinders' withdrawal from the criminal underworld, the Sabini gang moved in on the Birmingham Boys gang, and solidified political control over Central England in the 1930s.
+With the Blinders' withdrawal from the criminal underworld, the Sabini gang moved in on the Birmingham Boys gang and solidified political control over Central England in the 1930s.

-Other elements such as education, discipline, and harsher policing and sentencing also contributed to the decrease of the Blinders' influence and, by the 1920s, they had disappeared.
+Other elements such as education, discipline, and harsher policing and sentencing contributed to the decrease of the Blinders' influence and, by the 1920s, they had disappeared.
 As the specific gang known as the Peaky Blinders diminished, their name came to be used as generic term to describe violent street youth.
-The gang's activities lasted from the 1880s until the 1910s.
+The gang's activities lasted from the 1880s until the 1920s.